UBPE Tokenizers. Creating a BPE tokenizer from scratch. Part 1

 current_set.update(mc[i][0])

 And now we have the second problem.
 Let’s say we want to have n_tokens in our tokenizer, including that from the alphabet.
 Moreover, we want more valuable artificial (not from the alphabet) tokens have lower values.
 When adding several candidates at once we still preserve the order between these candidates, but not between all new tokens.
 Then, at the end of the building process we can accidentally generate slightly more than n_tokens.
 To later rearrange the tokens and trim vocabulary to the specified size we should weight tokens somehow.
-From the NLP we get a wonderful metric: idf — inverse document frequency, which is a part of tf-idf metric.
+From NLP, we use a useful metric: IDF (inverse document frequency), which is part of the TF-IDF metric.

 Now we can add new tokens.
 Before the main loop we should find the last token number in the alphabet and initialize two dictionaries — one for mapping and one for weights: